 Get ready to take in incredible art, fascinating history, and ancient monuments of some world-famous places, and to try delicious wine and food… It’s time to get some travel inspiration and start exploring the best places to visit in Italy!

 Let’s jump right in!

-Check out this map to understand where all the best cities to visit in Italy are located:
+Check out this map to understand where the top ten Italian cities are located:

 1. Rome – a bustling city full of history

 Well, how could I not start this list with Italy’s capital city, the charming Rome!
 Located in the central Lazio region, it is also the largest and most important city in Italy, and Rome offers enough historical, artistic, and architectural attractions to keep you entertained for days!

 In fact, this beautiful city brims with world-famous landmarks like the Colosseum, the Roman forum, the iconic Trevi Fountain (save some coins for your wishes!), the Vatican, the Sistine Chapel, and the majestic Saint Peter’s Basilica.